sugarlabs/musicblocks/guide/README.md

 use this feature with caution if you include logic intermixed with notes.

-#### <a name= "SETTING"></a>3.2.15 Setting Voice and Keys
+#### <a name= "SETTING"></a>3.2.15 Setting Instrument and Keys

 ![alt
  tag](./transform12.svg "setting voice and keys using Set Voice block")

-The default instrument is an electronic synthesizer, so by default, that is the used when playing notes.
-You can override the default for a group of notes by using the *Set Instrument* block.
-It will select a [voice](#VOICES) for the synthesizer for any contained blocks, e.g., violin or cello.
+The default instrument is an electronic synthesizer, so by default, that is the instrument used when playing notes.
+You can override this default for a group of notes by using the *Set Instrument* block.
+It will select a [voice](#VOICES) for the synthesizer for any contained blocks, e.g., violin.

 ![alt
  tag](../documentation/setdefaultinstrument_block.svg "Set Default Instrument")